Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 {% tab title="React Native" %}
 #### JavaScript

-When using React Native, registering Analytics with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
+When using React Native, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Flutter" %}
 #### Dart

-When using Flutter, registering Analytics with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
+When using Flutter, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Cordova" %}
 #### Cordova

-When using Cordova, registering Analytics with Mobile Core must be done in native code which is shown under the Android and iOS tabs.
+When using Cordova, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.
 {% endtab %}

 {% tab title="Unity" %}